bpholden/lickRemoteObserving/README.md

 pytest
 ```

-This may query you for passwords, depending on your local
-configuration.
 It should print out a report which indicates that all
 tests passed.
 Make sure there are no test failures.

 If there are test failures, email your logfile to `holden@ucolick.org`.